E. H. Dyer

-Ebenezer Herrick Dyer (April 17, 1822 – 1906) was an American businessman who established the first successful commercial beet sugar mill in the U.S., and as such, was called the "father of the American beet sugar industry".
+Ebenezer Herrick Dyer (April 17, 1822 – July 15, 1910) was an American businessman who established the first successful commercial beet sugar mill in the U.S., and as such, was called the "father of the American beet sugar industry".

 Dyer was born in Sullivan, Maine; his family was one of the original colonists of New England.
 Unlike his brother Ephraim who was drawn by the California Gold Rush, Dyer stayed in Maine when the number of immigrants to California skyrocketed.
 However, Ephraim needed help running a farm and asked his brother to join him.
 Dyer had previously run lumber and quarry companies, and as an 1883 biography states, "Seeking a wider field he came to California."
 He arrived in 1857 and determining that the situation was favorable, returned to Maine for his wife Marion Wallace Ingalls, whom he had married in 1850, and two children.
 Returning in April 1858, they settled on Ephraim's farm in Alvarado (now part of Union City).
-After his wife died in 1863, Dyer married Olive Ingalls, his sister-in-law.
+After his wife died in 1863, Dyer married Olive Ingalls, his former sister-in-law.
 In total, he had six children, three sons and three daughters, three from each of the sisters.

 In 1859 he was elected County Surveyor of Alameda County and re-elected two years later.
-Also, that same year he was appointed United States Deputy Surveyor by Surveyor General E. F. Beale, and he served in that position for about ten years.
-In 1876 he was chosen by the Second Congressional District of California as a delegate to the Republic National Convention at Cincinnati, Ohio.
+Also, that same year he was appointed United States Deputy Surveyor by Surveyor General E.F.
+Beale, and he served in that position for about ten years.
+In 1876 he was chosen by the Second Congressional District of California as a delegate to the 1876 Republican National Convention at Cincinnati, Ohio.

 Meanwhile, Dyer noticed that much of America's sugar was imported from abroad.
 Although several sugar beet mills had been established in the U.S., none of the ventures could remain in business for more than a few years.
 Dyer felt that with proper management, something he had experience in, a sugar company should be able to succeed.
 To determine if the land was suitable for growing sugar beets, he ordered seeds from Germany to plant on his farm.
 To his delight, he found the plants to thrive in California.